logzio/logz-docs/_source/logzio_collections/_p8s-sources/p8s-remote-write_shipping.md

           capacity: 10000  #default = 500

 ```

 ##### Verify the remote_write configuration

-To check that the remote_write configuration is working properly, run a query on your local Prometheus for the metric `prometheus_remote_storage_succeeded_sample_total` and verify that the result is greater than zero (n > 0) for the url.
++ To check that the remote_write configuration is working properly, run a query on your local Prometheus for the metric `prometheus_remote_storage_succeeded_sample_total` and verify that the result is greater than zero (n > 0) for the url.

++ **Check via Grafana Explore**: To verify that metrics are arriving to Logz,io:
+1. Click the **Explore icon <i class="far fa-compass"></i>** in the left menu to open Grafana’s Explore.

+1. Examine the Metrics drop down next to the **Explore** heading in the upper left of the pane.
+  An empty list or the text _no metrics_ indicates that the remote write configuration is not working properly.